-Steve Sprinkel, president of the Ojai Center for Regenerative Agriculture, and farms 12 organic acres
+Steve Sprinkel, president of the Ojai Center for Regenerative Agriculture, and farmer of 12 organic acres

-Phillip Ackerman-Leist, professor of Sustainaing Agriculture and Food Systems at Green Mountain College, Farmer, and Author of A Precationary Tale
+Phillip Ackerman-Leist, professor of Sustainable Agriculture and Food Systems at Green Mountain College, farmer, and author of A Precautionary Tale

 Tyrone Hayes, PhD, professor of Integrative Biology at UC Berkeley, and groundbreaking researcher on endocrine disruptors

-Sandy DeSimone, PhD, director of Research and Education at Starr Ranch Sancturary
+Sandy DeSimone, PhD, director of Research and Education at Starr Ranch Sanctuary

-Meg Sears, PhD, an Ottawa-based scientist, and Chair of Prevent Cancer Now
+Meg Sears, PhD, Ottawa-based scientist and chair of Prevent Cancer Now

-James Neih, PhD, professor of Biological Sciences at UC San Diego, focusing on bee communication, cognition, and health, as well as the effects of neonicotinoid pesticides on honey bee behavior
+James Nieh, PhD, professor of Biological Sciences at UC San Diego, focusing on bee communication, cognition, and health, as well as the effects of neonicotinoid pesticides on honey bee behavior